uport-project/veramo-website/docs/fundamentals/identifiers.md

 ### DID Resolution

-A DID resolver has the ability to take DID as input and resolve the DID Document to perform some application action.
+A DID resolver can take DID as input and resolve the DID Document to perform some application action.
 This is an important concept in how data flows in verifiable data systems.
-A high level example is the DID resolver can check the DID and see where we can send a messsage to or if it even accepts messages.
+A high-level example is when the DID resolver can check the DID and see where we can send a message to or if it even accepts messages.

 ### DID methods